n8cotoa/oregon-trail/README.md

 #### By Nate Cottle, Ryan Putman, Will Swanson, Reese Glasscock

 ## Description

- _Recreation with some artistic license of the original school kid's game 'The Oregon Trail'.
-Includes customized bad, good, and neutral events, various illnesses, landmarks, and pick your own adventure options _
+Recreation with some artistic license of the original school kid's game 'The Oregon Trail'.
+Includes customized bad, good, and neutral events, various illnesses, landmarks, and pick your own adventure options

+## My Contribution

+I worked on the core functionality of the game.
+Creating the constructors for both the wagon and character objects.
+I built functions to handle events and decrement or increment character health, illness, food, money, etc. This was the first project that I really utilized my own scripts beyond basics of JQuery and JavaScript.

 ## Setup/Contribution Requirements